CocoCastell/Push_swap/README.md

 This algorithmic project is about sorting data with only 2 stacks and using the minimum of a limited set of instructions.
 To get the max grade, the algo must be able to sort 100 and 500 numbers in, respectively, less than 800 and less than 5500 operations.

+The bonus part consist of implementing a simple sorted checker.

 # Instructions

 | Name | Purpose |